Brian Wilde

-Brian George Wilde (13 June 1927 – 20 March 2008) was an English actor best known for his roles in television comedy, most notably Mr Barrowclough in Porridge and Walter "Foggy" Dewhurst in Last of the Summer Wine.
+Brian George Wilde (13 June 1927 – 20 March 2008) was an English actor best known for his roles in television comedy, most notably Mr Barrowclough in Porridge (1974-1977) and Walter "Foggy" Dewhurst in Last of the Summer Wine (1976-1997).
 Although tall, his gentle demeanour became his hallmark.
 His lugubrious world-weary face was a staple of British television for forty years.

+Early life

+Born 13 June 1927 in Ashton-under-Lyne, Lancashire, Wilde was brought up in Devon and Hertfordshire and attended Hertford Grammar School.
+He trained as an actor at RADA, graduating in 1947 with an Acting (RADA Diploma).

 Career

-Born in Ashton-under-Lyne, Lancashire, Wilde was brought up in Devon and Hertfordshire and attended Hertford Grammar School.
-He trained as an actor at RADA.

-Wilde had an early uncredited role as a small-time crook in the film Forbidden Cargo (1954), starring Jack Warner and Nigel Patrick, and a small but significant dramatic part in the horror film Night of the Demon (1957).
-His early television work included the series The Love of Mike (1960) and supporting Tony Hancock in episodes of his ATV series in 1963.
+Wilde had an early uncredited role as a small-time crook in the film Forbidden Cargo (1954), co-starring with Jack Warner and Nigel Patrick, and in the horror film Night of the Demon (1957).
+His early television work included the series The Love of Mike (1960), and supporting Tony Hancock in episodes of his ATV series in 1963.
 Wilde also played Detective Superintendent Halcro in a series of two-part thrillers about undercover Scotland Yard officers, The Men from Room Thirteen (BBC, 1959–61).
-He had minor roles in films such as Life for Ruth (1962), The Bargee (1964), The Jokers (1967) and Carry On Doctor (1967), and on television in Room at the Bottom (1966–67) as Mr Salisbury.
+He had minor roles in films such as Life for Ruth (1962), The Bargee (1964), The Jokers (1967) and Carry On Doctor (1967).

-Wilde's first major television success was in 1970 as refuse depot manager "Bloody Delilah" in the ITV sitcom The Dustbinmen.
+Wilde's first major television success was in 1970 as refuse depot manager "Bloody Delilah" in the ITV sitcom The Dustbinmen (1970).
 He showed his sinister side as the mischievous magician Mr Peacock in the children's drama series Ace of Wands between 1970 and 1972.
 That year he starred as a murderer in The Uninvited, an episode of the BBC's supernatural thriller series Out of the Unknown.
 Also in 1971, in the television drama Elizabeth R, Wilde played the efficient, merciless 'rackmaster' Richard Topcliffe, who was charged with the torture of prisoners in the Tower of London.
-He played a character in the 1970s British children's series The Ghosts of Motley Hall, by Richard Carpenter.
+He played a character in the 1970s Richard Carpenter's British children's series The Ghosts of Motley Hall.